questdb/c-questdb-client/README.md

 must be called exactly once per created object.

-In the C API, functions that can result in errors take a `line_sender_error**` parameter as last argument.
+In the C API, functions that can result in errors take a `line_sender_error**` parameter as the last argument.
 When calling such functions you must check the return value for errors.
-Functions that return `bool` use `false` to indicate a failure.
+Functions that return `bool` use `false` to indicate a failure, whilst functions that return a pointer use NULL as the failure sentinel value.

 You may then call `line_sender_error_msg(err)` and `line_sender_error_get_code(err)` to extract error details.